ettore9x9/ros-sr/README.md

 Where we can immediately recognize the two different phases.

-As shown in the diagram, there are a couple of sub-state machine:
+As shown in the diagram, there is a couple of sub-state machines:
  - The MOVE state is a sub-state machine.
- - The RECHARGE state is a sub-state machine, one of its states is an instance of the state MOVE, which in this case is in practice a sub-sub-state machine.
+ - The RECHARGE state is a sub-state machine; one of its states is an instance of the state MOVE, which now is a sub-sub-state machine.

-The structure of this node is very simple thanks to the `state_machine_helper` module, for example a state is defined as:
+The structure of this node is simple thanks to the `state_machine_helper` module; for example, a state is defined as:

 ```python
 class Buildmap(smach.State):